 - some foods, particularly fava beans (broad beans), tonic water and blueberries

 - certain infections

-- dark-coloured urine
+- dark-coloured urine (wee)

 - very pale skin

-- very fast heart rate
+- a very fast heart rate and breathlessness

 - low back pain

-- diarrhoea, nausea or abdominal pain
+- diarrhoea, nausea and/or abdominal pain

-If you have G6PD deficiency, you will need to avoid the triggers.
+Most people do not need any treatment — they can manage their condition by avoiding the triggers.
 Your doctor will give you a list of things to avoid and tips to manage the condition.

 If you buy medicine without a prescription, talk to your pharmacist, tell them you have G6PD deficiency and read the label carefully.
-You also need to be careful about using any herbal and alternative medicines, as some of these may also trigger acute haemolytic anaemia.
+You should also be careful about using any herbal and alternative medicines, as some of these may also trigger acute haemolytic anaemia.

 Having a virus or infection can stress the body and lead to haemolysis in people with G6PD deficiency.
 See your doctor if you or your child develops an infection.

-Last reviewed: May 2019
+Last reviewed: September 2023